 Under the Affordable Care Act, group health plans must provide clear, consistent and comparable information about health plan benefits and coverage to plan participants and new enrollees.
 The SBC is available on KEHP's website to all applicants (at the time of application) and enrollees at initial enrollment and annual enrollment.
-For more information please contact the Department of Employee Insurance, Member Services Branch at (502) 564-6534 or (888) 581-8834 or kehp.ky.gov.
+For more information please contact the Department of Employee Insurance, Member Services Branch at (502) 564-6534 or (888) 581-8834 or visit kehp.ky.gov.

 SCHEDULE OF BENEFITS

 In-Network Out-of-Network

 Member Responsibility

 Tier 1 - Generic 20% after Deductible 50% after Deductible

-Tier 2 - Brand - Value Formulary 20% after Deductible 50% after Deductible
+Tier 2 - Brand - Value Formulary20% after Deductible50% after Deductible

 Prescription Drug Maximum Supply is 30 days

-MAINTENANCE DRUG BENEFIT FROM MAIL ORDER AND RETAIL PHARMACY In-Network Out-of-Network Member Responsibility Tier 1 - Generic 20% after Deductible Not Covered Tier 2 - Brand - Value Formulary 20% after Deductible Not Covered Mail Order Maintenance and Retail Maintenance Prescription Drug Maximum is 90 days
+MAINTENANCE DRUG BENEFIT FROM MAIL ORDER AND RETAIL PHARMACY

+In-Network Out-of-Network Member Res Member Responsibility Tier 1 - Generic 20% after Deductible Not Covered Tier 2 - Brand - Value Formulary 20% after Deductible Not Covered Mail Order Maintenance and Retail Maintenance Prescription Drug Maximum is 90 days

-VALUE BENEFIT FOR DIABETES, COPD, AND ASTHMA
+VALUE BENEFIT FOR DIABETES, COPD, ASTHMA & HYPERTENSION

-Diabetes, Chronic Obstructive Pulmonary Disease (COPD), and Asthma can cause serious health complications to our members.
+Diabetes, Chronic Obstructive Pulmonary Disease (COPD), Asthma & Hypertension can cause serious health complications to our members.
 These conditions are some of KEHP's highest cost medical conditions, but they can often be controlled with regular doctor visits and proper medication adherence.
 KEHP cares about you and is offering assistance to help you control your condition(s).
-If you have diabetes, COPD or asthma, you will pay reduced copays and coinsurance, with no deductible for most all maintenance diabetes, COPD, and asthma prescriptions and supplies.
+If you have diabetes, COPD, asthma, or hypertension, you will pay reduced copays and coinsurance, with no deductible for most all maintenance diabetes, COPD, asthma, and hypertension prescriptions and supplies.

 VALUE BENEFIT SCHEDULE OF BENEFITS

-In-Network Out-of-Network

-Member Responsibility

-Tier 1 - Generic \$0 Not Covered

-Tier 2 - Brand - Value Formulary 10% no Deductible Not Covered

-Prescription Drug Maximum Supply is 30 days.
+In-Network Out-of-Network Member Responsib Member Responsibility (No Deductible) Tier 1 - Generic 0% Not Covered Tier 2 - Brand - Value Formulary 10% Not Covered Prescription Drug Maximum Supply is 1-30 days retail.
 Maximum Copay for a 30-day supply of insulin is \$30.

-VALUE BENEFIT SCHEDULE OF BENEFITS for MAINTENANCE DRUG BENEFITS FROM MAIL ORDER AND
+VALUE BENEFIT SCHEDULE OF BENEFITS for MAINTENANCE DRUG BENEFITS FROM MAIL ORDER AND RETAIL PHARMACY

-RETAIL PHARMACY

-In-Network Out-of-Network

-Member Responsibility

-Tier 1 - Generic \$0 Not Covered

-Tier 2 - Brand - Value Formulary 10% no Deductible Not Covered

-Mail Order Maintenance and Retail Maintenance Prescription Drug Maximum is 90 days
+In-Network Out-of-Network Member Respons Member Responsibility (No Deductible) Tier 1 - Generic 0% Not Covered Tier 2 - Brand - Value Formulary 10% Not Covered Mail Order Maintenance and Poteil Maintenance Prosprintion Drug Maximum is 31.00 days

-Coinsurance amounts paid under the Value Benefit are not applied to the medical deductible but are applied to the annual out-of-pocket maximum.
+Mail Order Maintenance and Retail Maintenance Prescription Drug Maximum is 31-90 days Coinsurance amounts paid under the Value Benefit are not applied to the medical deductible but are applied to the annual out-of-pocket maximum.
 Maintenance Value Benefit prescriptions and supplies must be a covered prescription on the maintenance drug list.
-See below for more information regarding Maintenance Drugs, or visit the Plan Manager's web site at www.caremark.com.
+See below for more information regarding Maintenance Drugs, or visit the Plan Manager's web site at caremark.com.

-In-Network Out-of-Network Health Reimbursement Arrangement Single \$500; F amily \$1,000 Annual Deductible Single \$1,500 Single \$2,750 Applies to both medical & prescription benefits Family \$2,750 Family \$5,250 Annual Out-of-Pocket Maximum Single \$3,000 Single \$5,750 Combined with medical benefits Family \$5,750 Family \$11,250 Coinsurance Plan: 80% Plan: 50% Member: 20% Member: 50%
+In-Network Out-of-Network Health Reimbursement Arrangement Single \$500; Family \$1,000 Annual Deductible Single \$1,500 Single \$2,750 Applies to both medical & prescription benefits Family \$2,750 Family \$5,250 Annual Out-of-Pocket Maximum Single \$3,000 Single \$5,750 Combined with medical benefits Family \$5,750 Family \$11,250 Coinsurance Plan: 80% Plan: 50% Member: 20% Member: 50%